 Scaffolding is a considerable cost but, as many of our largest solar installer customers have found out, using an Easi-Dec safe access platform can reduce installation costs, yet maintain profits and encourage growth in this sector.

-Why not use our Online Calculator to see how much you could save on scaffolding costs.
+Why not contact us to see how much you could save on scaffolding costs.

 Click here to read the Guardian’s article in full.